 What is Rabies?

 Rabies is a severe viral infection that is caused by the Rhabdovirus family and is transmitted through the saliva of an infected animal after they bite or scratch another animal or human being.
 This disease affects the brain and the nervous system of the infected human and therefore, must be prevented in time.
-In the early stages, the symptoms of rabies are quite non-specific but gradually affects the respiratory system, gastrointestinal system and the central nervous system.
+In the early stages, the symptoms of rabies are quite non-specific but gradually affects the respiratory system, gastrointestinal system, and the central nervous system.
 Death due to the failure of the respiratory system is quite typical in cases where the person is left untreated for a while.
 Therefore, the rabies vaccine for humans is the most effective way to prevent yourself from the disease.

 What is a Rabies Vaccine and How Does It Help?

 The rabies vaccine is made from killed rabies virus and cannot cause the disease to occur.
-It is one that is given to people who are at higher risks of transmitting the disease.
+It is given to people who are at higher risks of transmitting the disease.
 The vaccination can also prevent the onset of the illness if given to a person after they have been exposed to the infection.

 Who Should Get the Rabies Vaccine and When?